PhD Medieval Studies, Cornell University, 2006

-Office Hours for Spring Semester 2019: Thursday 10:50-11:45 a.m. and by appointment.
+Office Hours for Fall Semester 2020: by appointment.

 Besides rummaging through dead languages, she enjoys collecting sands and eating German (especially Swabian) foods.

 Susan Kircher Faculty Fellow, Department of English, 2018-19

 Dumbarton Oaks Library Short-Term Residential Fellowship, Spring 2016

 Large Grant and Summer Research Fellowship, Research Council, University of Missouri, Summer/Fall 2015

 Research Leave, Research Council, University of Missouri, 2015-16

 Faculty International Travel Grant, University of Missouri, 2009

 Summer Research Fellowship, Research Council, University of Missouri, Summer 2007